TMRXTechnology/E-Commerce-Dashboard/README.md

 ## Considerations

 Implementation of unit tests to ensure code quality.
 Principles of Clean Architecture and Clean Code to keep the code organized and readable.
-Availability of documentation and API endpoint modeling via Swagger endpoint /api-docs/.